Plausibility and probability in deductive reasoning: Conclusion

 \section{Conclusion}

 Even within traditional Bayesianism, the assumption of computational unboundedness can be undesirable; this is known as the problem of logical omniscience \cite{sep-logic-epistemic,sep-epistemology-bayesian,halpern2011dealing}.
 Some work has been done on formal models for logical non-omniscience, including a resource-bounded AIXI \cite{hutterbook} and resource-bounded Solomonoff prior \cite{kc}, although these are somewhat ad-hoc.
 As mentioned in the previous section, in general an agent must make decisions based on the available information and the computational costs of reasoning.
-A complete decision theory with computational costs is the larger goal in this context, which would generalize the current work, classical Bayesianism, and perhaps more.
-Additionally, even if we have a definition of the optimal decision rule, there may be research remaining in algorithm design and analysis to actually construct it.
+A powerful model is given in \cite{orseau2012space}, although this model may be hard to integrate with computational complexity theory.
+Ideally a general decision theory would build on probability and computational complexity in a way that allows us to exploit our mathematical understanding of those fields.
+Still, even if we have a definition of the optimal decision rule, there may be research remaining in algorithm design and analysis to actually construct it.
 And that research in turn may utilize a Bayesian perspective as in the pseudo-distributions of the sum-of-squares algorithm \cite{bayes2, barak2016nearly}.

 \textbf{Acknowledgements.} The author thanks Boaz Barak for discussions, and also Zhicheng Gao, Vadim Kosoy, and Corey Yanofsky.